 Output, and Polarity Inversion (active HIGH) register.
 At power-on, the I/Os are configured as inputs.
-However, the system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
+However, the system leader can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
 The data for each input or output is kept in the